NathanBaulch/terraform-provider-elasticsearch/docs/resources/cluster_settings.md

 - **cluster_max_shards_per_node_frozen** (Number) The total number of primary and replica frozen shards, for the cluster; Ssards for closed indices do not count toward this limit, a cluster with no frozen data nodes is unlimited.
 - **cluster_no_master_block** (String) Specifies which operations are rejected when there is no active master in a cluster (all, write)
 - **cluster_persistent_tasks_allocation_enable** (String) Whether allocation for persistent tasks is active (all, none)
-- **cluster_persistent_tasks_allocation_recheck_interval** (String) A time string controling how often assignment checks are performed to react to whether persistent tasks can be assigned to nodes
+- **cluster_persistent_tasks_allocation_recheck_interval** (String) A time string controlling how often assignment checks are performed to react to whether persistent tasks can be assigned to nodes
 - **cluster_routing_allocation_allow_rebalance** (String) Specify when shard rebalancing is allowed (always, indices_primaries_active, indices_all_active)
 - **cluster_routing_allocation_awareness_attributes** (String) Use custom node attributes to take hardware configuration into account when allocating shards
 - **cluster_routing_allocation_balance_index** (Number) Weight factor for the number of shards per index allocated on a node, increasing this raises the tendency to equalize the number of shards per index across all nodes